Mazhive/fs-uae-autoboot-debian10/README.md

 			boot from, so by editing the /etc/xdg/openbox/autostart with root and set it to your own configuration file using your preferred editor.

-			if the boot screen apperead press f12 and use the cursor keys to go to the top right and exit fs-uae, click your right mouse button and select the option terminal emulator. type in su - it is going to ask for your root password which you had to type in during the installation.
+			if the boot screen appeared press f12 and use the cursor keys to go to the top right and exit fs-uae, click your right mouse button and select the option terminal emulator. type in su - it is going to ask for your root password which you had to type in during the installation.